inex-solutions/configgen/README.md

       </appSettings>
     </configuration>

+So why do you need it?
+Here are a few reasons:

+* You can see all the different configuration settings for all your environments and machines tabulated in a single spreadsheet
+* When your configuration file is changed, it only needs to be changed in one place.
+* The tabulated view makes it easy to spot missing configuration data for certain machines: no more deploying to UAT, only to find your app fails due to a config change that was applied to your dev boxes only.
+ConfigGen warns if any inconsistencies are found between the template file and the settings spreadsheet.

-## More Information
+## Further reading
-ConfigGen allows templates to be authored in [several different file formats] (https://github.com/inex-solutions/configgen/wiki/template-files).
+Template files, such as the example above, can be written as either xml, or razor.
 More advanced examples of these support changes to the structure of your configuration files depending on the values in the configuration settings spreadsheet.

-Configuration settings files can also be supplied [in several different file formats] (inex-solutions/configgen/wiki/configuration-settings-files).
+More information can be found [here](https://github.com/inex-solutions/configgen/wiki/template-files).

+Settings files, such as the example above, are typically a spreadsheet or csv file, although a more sophisticated hierarchical xml format is also supported.
+For more information on settings file formats, see [here](https://github.com/inex-solutions/configgen/wiki/settings-files).

 There are also [filtering options] (https://github.com/inex-solutions/configgen/wiki/filtering-options) to control which configurations are generated from a spreadsheet, [output options] (https://github.com/inex-solutions/configgen/wiki/file-output-options) to control how files are written out, and a variety of other options too.